godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

     unit.z = cos(phi) * sin(theta);
     unit = normalize(unit);

-And if we use ``unit`` as an output ``COLOR`` value we get.
+And if we use ``unit`` as an output ``COLOR`` value, we get:

 .. image:: img/planet_normals.png

-Now that we can calculate the 3D position of the surface of the sphere we can use 3D noise to make the planet.
+Now that we can calculate the 3D position of the surface of the sphere, we can use 3D noise to make the planet.
 We will be using this noise function directly from a `Shadertoy <https://www.shadertoy.com/view/Xsl3Dl>`_:

 .. code-block:: glsl